AlexP11223/JavaSpringMvcBlog/README.md

 Can be useful for someone who is learning the techonologies/frameworks used here.

-The project is deployed here http://109.120.169.99:8080/blog, admin username/password — admin/pass123, the same password for other users, Alice/Bob/User1-5.

 - Spring MVC, Spring Security.
 Spring profiles.
 - Hibernate, MySQL database.